anisha16/Cloudformation-Pipeline-demo/README.md

 # Cloudformation-Pipeline-demo

 **Problem Statement:**
-A Jenkins pipeline has been implemented to streamline the process of automatically creating CloudFormation stacks, which in turn deploy S3 buckets.
+A Jenkins pipeline has been implemented to automate the process of creating CloudFormation stacks, which in turn deploy S3 buckets.

 The **s3.yaml** file conatins the cloudformation script to create an S3 bucket.